Please read this blog to discover the best way to clean a granite worktop

 If you live in a hard water area you will have the added problem of having to deal with lime scale deposits that will form around the tap and sink area of your work top if you are not fastidious about wiping away standing water splashes.

 Lime scale is a chalk deposit (calcium carbonate) in the water that will cling to the area around your sink.
-The deposits can be extremely difficult to remove as the products available for lime scale removal in the supermarket are not suitable for use on polished granite worktops, and should not be used.
-They are effectively acid, and will be corrosive on your granite or marble top ruining the polished surface.
+The deposits can be extremely difficult to remove .
+However Stoneworld strongly advise against using limescale removing products available in supermarkets for lime scale removal.
+These products are not suitable for use on polished granite worktops, and should not be used.
+They are effectively acid, and will be corrosive on granite or marble worktops.
+They will ruin the polished surface.

 We hope this advice is helpful to you in the everyday care of your granite or quartz worktop.